Home Buying Checklist: 23 Steps to Follow

 Important Legal Disclaimer

-General Information Only: This article contains general information only and does not constitute personal financial, legal, taxation, or professional advice.
+General Information Only: This content and any calculators or tools provided are for general informational purposes only and do not constitute personal financial, legal, taxation, or professional advice.
 The information provided is based on Australian law and regulations as understood at the time of writing.

 Not Financial Advice: The content does not take into account your individual objectives, financial situation, or needs.
 Before making any property purchase or financial decision, you should:

-Verify all current information on official government websites, including:
+1. Verify all current information on official government websites, including:

-Consult with licensed and qualified professionals before making decisions:
+2. Consult with licensed and qualified professionals before making decisions:

-- Licensed Financial Adviser (for financial and investment advice)
+• Licensed Financial Adviser (for financial and investment advice)

-- Licensed Conveyancer or Solicitor (for legal and property matters)
+• Licensed Conveyancer or Solicitor (for legal and property matters)

-- Registered Tax Agent or Accountant (for tax implications)
+• Registered Tax Agent or Accountant (for tax implications)

-- Licensed Mortgage Broker or Bank (for loan and finance matters)
+• Licensed Mortgage Broker or Bank (for loan and finance matters)

 Regulatory Compliance: Under Australian law, only individuals or entities holding an Australian Financial Services (AFS) licence or authorisation can provide personal financial product advice.
-This article does not constitute such advice.
+This content and any tools provided do not constitute such advice.

 Information Currency: Laws, regulations, government schemes, grants, tax rates, and lending criteria change regularly.
-Information in this article may become outdated.
+Information and calculations provided may become outdated.
 Always verify current details through official government sources and licensed professionals before making decisions.

 No Liability: While reasonable efforts have been made to ensure accuracy, no warranty is given regarding the completeness, accuracy, or currency of the information.
 Readers use this information entirely at their own risk.

-Smart buyers with a proper buying a house checklist know the right steps to buying a house: Market analysis → Financial setup → Pre-approval → Strategic search → Property check → Calculated offer → Close.
-Your comprehensive house checklist should cover all these phases including thorough property check procedures.
+Smart buyers know the right sequence: Market check → Money setup → Pre-approval → Smart search → Property check → Careful offer → Close.
+Your buying a house checklist should cover all these phases.
+Include full property check steps.

-Steps to Buying a House 1-3: Should You Buy Now?
+Steps 1-3: Should You Buy Now?
 (Week 1)

-Step 1: Check the Market (House Buying Checklist)
+Step 1: Check the Market

-Step 2: Rent vs Buy Calculation (Home Buying Checklist)
+Step 2: Rent vs Buy Calculation

 Include all costs:

-- Lost earnings on your deposit
+• Lost earnings on your deposit

-- Maintenance (1-2% of home value yearly)
+• Maintenance (1-2% of home value yearly)

-- Council rates and insurance
+• Council rates and insurance

-- Buying and selling costs
+• Buying and selling costs

 If breaking even takes 7+ years, and you won't stay that long, renting might be smarter.
+Use our property investment calculator to model the real numbers.

 Step 3: Check Your Financial Health

-- Credit score 740+?
+• Credit score 740+?
 You'll get the best rates

-- Credit score 640-739?
+• Credit score 640-739?
 Good rates available

-- Credit score below 640?
+• Credit score below 640?
 Spend 6-12 months improving first

-Steps to Buying a House 4-8: Get Your Money Right on Your Home Buying Checklist (Weeks 2-4)
+Steps 4-8: Get Your Money Right (Weeks 2-4)

-Step 4: Decide on Deposit Size (House Buying Checklist)
+Step 4: Decide on Deposit Size

-- 20% deposit: Best rates, no mortgage insurance
+• 20% deposit: Best rates, no mortgage insurance

-- 10-15% deposit: Good rates, some mortgage insurance
+• 10-15% deposit: Good rates, some mortgage insurance

-- 5% deposit: Programs available, higher insurance costs
+• 5% deposit: Programs available, higher insurance costs

-Calculate which makes sense for your home buying checklist.
+Calculate which makes sense for your situation.

 Step 5: Get Pre-Approval (Not Pre-Qualification)